What is completion day?

 - You’re part of a chain and are reliant on the completion of other transactions first

-- You must move into your new house on completion day
+- You must move into your new house on the agreed date

 - A removals company is required to assist you with your move